Amauna/ScriptTools/docs/github_branch_workflow.md

 # Part II: Creating & Managing Branches 🎭

-Keep your masterpieces safe, Bry.
+Keep your work safe.
 This section walks you through saving local changes into a brand-new Git branch so the original `main` stays untouched until you're ready.

 ## 1. Create and Switch to a New Branch